gogeterobert/dcpl_integration/README.md

 note: how does eflint do it? defined as a fact? maybe:
 Fact return-date Identified by book * time

+2. For now all requests return 200, given that returning 401 would be fobidding

 ## Notes to myself:

 * https://gitlab.com/eflint/eflint-examples